conkilaras-code/Life_annuity-calculator/README.md

 (Replace your-username with your GitHub username and update the notebook file name if needed.)

  ## Purpose
-This project was built as a personal learning exercise to connect actuarial science and Python programming.
-It demonstrates how life tables and financial math can be combined to model real-world insurance and pension problems.
+This project was built as a personal learning exercise to connect actuarial science concepts and python programming.
+The project shows how life tables can be combined with financial math to model real-world insurance and pension problems.